open-pioneer/trails-core-packages/.changeset/yellow-bananas-scream.md

 "@open-pioneer/notifier": minor
 ---

-Allow configuration of the gap between the first notification and the screen edge(s).
+Allow configuration of the gap between the first notification and the screen edge(s) via the new `offsets` package property.